Olus202/RED/docs/help/user_guide/tools_integration/gradle.md

 	./gradlew runRobot -ProbotExec=$exec -ProbotArguments=$restvar<br/>
 </code>

-	It is now possible to run tests with the script above: create Robot	launch configuration and set executable file at __Executor__ tab	and launch the tests as depicted on images below.
+It is now possible to run tests with the script above: create Robotlaunch configuration and set executable file at __Executor__ taband launch the tests as depicted on images below.

 ![](images/gradle_win.png)
 ![](images/gradle_linux.png)

 <dl class="note">